tinne26/mipix/docs/ups-vs-tps.md

 ## Tick-rate independent and update-rate independent

 In mipix, there are multiple functions that use ticks for transitions.
 For example, shakes can have fade ins and fade outs that are measured in ticks.
 The reason to stick to ticks instead of delta times is what was already laid out on [tinne26/tps-vs-fps](https://github.com/tinne26/tps-vs-fps): determinism and simplicity.
-I don't have anything against delta times, but they go against the Ebitengine ethos.
+I don't have anything against delta times, but they go against Ebitengine's ethos.

 Well, it's all a lie.
 Plenty of mipix interface implementations are based on times instead of ticks.

 Many interface implementations in mipix mention being tick-rate independent or update-rate independent:
-- Tick-rate independent means no matter what tick rate or UPS you set, the result will be perceptually the same.
-This is usually guaranteed with default [`Tracker`](TODO) implementations.
+- Tick-rate independent means that no matter what tick rate or UPS you set, the result will be perceptually the same.
+This is usually guaranteed with default [`Tracker`](https://pkg.go.dev/github.com/tinne26/mipix/tracker#Tracker) implementations.
 This is generally only recommended for visuals, not game logic.
 - Update-rate independent is a less strict promise, as changing the total amount of ticks per second will change the results too.
-This is used with [`Shaker`](TODO) and [`Zoomer`](), as they use tick-based transitions.
+This is used with [`Shaker`](https://pkg.go.dev/github.com/tinne26/mipix/shaker#Shaker) and [`Zoomer`](https://pkg.go.dev/github.com/tinne26/mipix/zoomer#Zoomer), as they use tick-based transitions.

+> Caution: in practice, the precision of many algorithms depends on the number of iterations it simulates.
+For very high simulation rates, results would typically converge with a high degree of accuracy, but... if you use 30UPS, some things might not go so smoothly.
+It's always advisable to test all your configurations.

 ## Summary and conclusions